Michael Massey Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.
+- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.

-- The White Sox's 4.89 team ERA ranks 26th among all MLB pitching staffs.
+- The White Sox have the 27th-ranked team ERA among all league pitching staffs (4.95).

-- The White Sox give up the fourth-most home runs in baseball (187 total, 1.4 per game).
+- The White Sox allow the fourth-most home runs in baseball (190 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.